gregwhitaker/twilio-webhook-example/README.md

 6. Reply with a number 1 through 10 to the SMS message.

 7. The webhook service will now be called by Twilio to record your response.
+You will receive an SMS back letting you know that your rating has been recorded.

 8. Run the following command to verify that your rating was recorded: